 Can we bust a myth right now?
-A common misconception is that highly charismatic people are perfect.
+There is a common misconception that highly charismatic people are perfect.
 That their charisma comes from their superior, high level skills, higher than average income or good looks.
 But this is not the case at all!
 Let’s look at the science:

-Psychologist Richard Wiseman conducted a study where two actresses sell a blender to mall goers.
-Actress #1 had a perfect presentation and produced a flawless smoothie to viewers.
+Psychologist Richard Wiseman conducted a study where two actresses sell a blender to mall-goers.
+Actress #1 had a perfect presentation and produced a flawless smoothie.
 Actress #2 had a great presentation, but “accidentally” forgot to tighten the lid and the smoothie splashed all over her.